Sting

 Sting as a child

 She was 18 when Gordon, her first child, was born.
-Soon, his younger brother Phil and two sisters Angela and Anita were born almost successively, so the cries of children were a constant companion to Gordon.
+Soon came younger brother Phil and sisters Angela and Anita in quick succession, filling the house with constant crying.
 Audrey couldn't manage to work while raising four children, so the father became the sole breadwinner, earning about 8 pounds a week.
-They weren't impoverished, but the money was just enough for modest food and clothes, which the children wore after the older ones.
-The spouses constantly quarreled due to financial problems, sometimes even leading to fights.
+They weren't poor exactly, but money only stretched to cover basic food and hand-me-down clothes.
+His parents constantly fought over money, arguments that sometimes turned physical.

 Sting's parents: Ernest and Audrey Sumner